Southern Miss Golden Eagles football: Jeff Bower era (1991–2007)

 Jeff Bower came back to his alma mater as head football coach following Hallman's departure.
 Bower led the Golden Eagles to 14 consecutive winning seasons, the fifth longest streak in college football history and to bowl games 10 of his last 11 seasons.
 Bower's 119 wins are the most by any head coach in USM football history.
 Bower led the Golden Eagles to three Liberty Bowl appearances (two wins) in 1997, 1999 and 2003.
 His 1997 and 1999 teams finished ranked in the top 20 of both the AP and Coaches' Polls.
-Bower also led the Golden Eagles to two New Orleans Bowl victories (2004 & 2005), a GMAC Bowl victory (2006) and a Mobile Alabama Bowl victory (2000).
+Bower also led the Golden Eagles to two New Orleans Bowl victories (2004 and 2005), a GMAC Bowl victory (2006) and a Mobile Alabama Bowl victory (2000).
 He led the Golden Eagles to three additional bowl appearances.
 Bower was named Conference USA's "Coach of the Decade" in 2004.
 Bower resigned after the 2007 season with an overall record of 119–83–1.